Princess Tatiana Constantinovna of Russia: Terms of marriage

 On the same day, the Emperor issued yet another ukase, (#35766): "By Our and Grand Duke Konstantin Konstantinovich’s and Grand Duchess Elizaveta Mavrikievna’s consent, the wedding took place on 24th day of this August [old style] of the Daughter of Their Imperial Highnesses, Her Highness the Princess Tatiana Konstantinovna, with Prince Konstantin Bagration-Mukhransky.
 In consequence of this order: The Princess Tatiana Konstantiovna to retain the title of Highness and henceforth to bear the name of Her Highness the Princess Tatiana Konstantinovna Princess Bagration-Mukhransky..."

 Adult life

-Princess Natalia Bagrationi-Mukhransky, daughter of Tatiana.
+Princess Natalia Bagration-Mukhransky, Lady Johnston, daughter of Tatiana.

 During the summer of 1914 Tatiana participated in the ceremonies to welcome the President of France to Russia.

-When she was twenty-five years old, on April 18, 1915 (Old Style) Tatiana was driving a charabanc by herself, when it crashed.
+When she was twenty-five years old, Tatiana injured herself driving a charabanc.
 According to a letter Olga Nikolaevna wrote to her father:

 "During the day yesterday Tatiana Konstantinovna was driving the charabanc by herself.
 She hit something, turned over, and now is in bed with torn ligaments."

 Tatiana and Prince Constantine Bagration of Mukhrani had two children: